US mental health startup Headway raises $125 million at $1 billion valuation

 The pandemic prompted more people to turn to mental health services to deal with stress and burnout.
 As they looked for easier ways to access care, the sector attracted billions of funding from venture capitalists.

-"We saw Headway emerged as this one piece of technology that supports providers and patients' payers, bringing together all these fragmented systems to finally deliver quality accessible mental health care," said Will Reed, investor at Spark who is joining the board of Headway.
+"We saw Headway emerged as this one piece of technology that supports providers, patients and payers, bringing together all these fragmented systems to finally deliver quality and accessible mental health care," said Will Reed, investor at Spark who is joining the board of Headway.

 ((Krystal.Hu@thomsonreuters.com;))